Table of contents

 Make appointments and explain your goals

-With Becca’s help, together we contacted the cafes and laid out our reasons for wanting to come and shoot.
+Together, Becca and I contacted the cafes and laid out our reasons for wanting to come and shoot.
 We explained that we wanted to learn about each cafe and its specialty, while also having a chance to talk to some staff about specific features.

-Get creative during your shoot
+Get creative during your shoot, try different compositions

-This is because, in addition to having a big open space, the cafe has its own design theme.
+This is because, in addition to having a big open space, the cafe has its own design theme and branding.
 By asking to use some of their available marketing material like postcards, I stacked coffees with these cards to make unique compositions that stood out as being ‘more than a cup of coffee.’

 Consider bringing some of your own props, such as a laptop, book or pair of glasses, to complete a theme of ‘laptop-friendly cafes’ or ‘cafes good for reading.’